Best Things to Do in Pittsburgh, Pennsylvania

 The Andy Warhol Museum

-It’s worth noting that The Andy Warhol Museum isn’t open on Tuesdays, and is exclusively open for at-risk visitors on Mondays from 10 am till 12 pm; make sure you organize your itinerary around that.
+It’s worth noting that The Andy Warhol Museum isn’t open on Tuesdays and is exclusively open for at-risk visitors on Mondays from 10 am to 12 pm; make sure to organize your itinerary around that.

 Market Square